-- site-based ERTs carry out emergency response activities at the site of the emergency. - Adelaide and Melbourne based EMTs provide operational management support to the site-based ERT, facilitate planning and liaise with external parties for all events, Australia wide. - the oil spill/oil pollution response capability lives within the EMT (with IMO3 trained on-call representatives to ensure expedience of access to all company-wide resources required). - during a spill event, the IMO3 becomes the EMT Leader and the on call EMT Leader becomes the Deputy. - the Adelaide-based SCIMT interface with the MODU and implement Beach source control procedures in the event of a LOWC. - the Adelaide-based CMT undertakes crisis management operations and direct strategic actions at the corporate level, addresses implications of the crisis on the employees, is concerned with the company's reputation, relationships with external parties and joint venture partners. - the CMT is activated for a crisis event or as directed by the MD or the CMT Leader.
+- Site-based ERT carry out emergency response activities at the site of the emergency. - Adelaide and Melbourne based EMTs provide operational management support to the site-based ERT, facilitate planning and liaise with external parties for all events, Australia wide. - Oil spill/oil pollution response capability lives within the EMT (with IMO3 trained on-call representatives to ensure expedience of access to all company-wide resources required). - During a spill event, the IMO3 becomes the EMT Leader and the on call EMT Leader becomes the Deputy. - Adelaide-based SCIMT interface with the MODU and implement Beach source control procedures in the event of a LOWC. - Adelaide-based CMT undertakes crisis management operations and direct strategic actions at the corporate level, addresses implications of the crisis on the employees, is concerned with the company's reputation, relationships with external parties and joint venture partners. - CMT is activated for a crisis event or as directed by the MD or the CMT Leader.